Skip to Main Content

 Filing statuses

-The four primary filing statuses can have a significant impact on an employee’s overall tax burden.
-Keep the following in mind.
+A tax filing status determines how an individual’s income is taxed.
+These five filing statuses can have a significant impact on an employee’s overall tax burden:

 Exemptions